provenance-io/provenance/x/marker/spec/10_governance.md

 +++ https://github.com/provenance-io/provenance/blob/2e713a82ac71747e99975a98e902efe01286f591/proto/provenance/marker/v1/proposals.proto#L59-L67

+This request is expected to fail if:
+- The governance proposal format (title, description, etc) is invalid
+- The marker does not exist
+- Marker does not allow governance control (`AllowGovernanceControl`)
+- Any of the access grants are invalid

 ## RemoveAdministrator Proposal
 RemoveAdministratorProposal defines a governance proposal to administer a marker and remove all permissions for a given address